sukikrishna/powerOutages/README.md

   frameborder="0"
 ></iframe>

-As the pvalue is close to 1 that suggests the data is missing completely at random (MCAR). `CAUSE.CATEGORY.DETAIL` missingness does not depend on `CAUSE.CATEGORY`.
+As observed from the graph above, the p-value is close to 1 far greater than our significance level of 0.05 (5%).
+If the p-value were within the threshold that would suggest that the data is missing completely at random (MCAR).
+We fail to reject the null hypothesis that `CAUSE.CATEGORY.DETAIL` missingness <u>does not</u> depend on `CAUSE.CATEGORY`.

 ## Hypothesis Testing

-Null hypothesis: The ratio of power outages due to severe weather from 2000-2008 is equal to the ratio of power outages due to severe weather overall.
+*Null hypothesis*: The ratio of power outages due to severe weather from 2000-2008 is equal to the ratio of power outages due to severe weather overall.

-Alternative hypothesis: The ratio of power outages due to severe weather from 2000-2008 is more than the ratio of power outages due to severe weather overall.
+*Alternative hypothesis*: The ratio of power outages due to severe weather from 2000-2008 is more than the ratio of power outages due to severe weather overall.

-The test statistic is the proportion of power outages that have `CAUSE.CATEGORY` of severe weather
+The test statistic is the proportion of power outages that have `CAUSE.CATEGORY` of severe weather.

 <iframe
   src="assets/Empirical_Distribution_of_the_Observed_Statistic.html"